Euler's Formula

 Euler's Formula states that for any real number $x$:

-This can be shown using the Taylor series expansions for the exponential, sine, and cosine functions, and using the complex definition of $i$.
+This can be shown using the Taylor series expansions for the exponential, sine, and cosine functions, combined very sensibly with the complex definition of $i=\sqrt{-1}$.

 $$ \log_2(-16) = \log_2(16) + \log_2(-1) = 4 + \frac{\ln(-1)}{ln(2)}= 4 + \frac{i\pi}{ln(2)} $$

-The last step above is solved by using Euler's fomula for the imaginary exponent, $e^{ix} = \cos(x) + i\sin(x)$, which is derived using the Taylor series, in a subsequent article.
+The last step above is solved by using Euler's formula for the pure imaginary exponent, eq. \eqref{eulers_formula}.

 $$ e^{ix} = \cos(x) + i\sin(x) = -1 \rightarrow x=\pi + 2k\pi, k \in \mathbb{Z} \rightarrow \ln(-1)=i\pi $$